civts/advanced-programming/README.md

 A season can last from 20 to 365 days.
 At the start of the season, the market decides a target price, which can be

+## Quantity change

+The market will try to reach a "perfect" distribution of the goods.
+By perfect distribution we mean: `Total value of the market in EUR` / `Number of goods`.

+Some information:
+- **Every 100 days** the market :
+  - Set some role such as `Importer` or `Exporter` with some `needs`
+    - If a good has a `positive need` (its value in EUR is lower than the perfect distribution)
+      - The good will be set as an `Importer` with `needs` equal to the amount of goods in EUR to reach the perfect distribution
+    - If a good has a `negative need` (its value in EUR is higher than the perfect distribution)
+      - The good will be set as an `Exporter` with `needs` equal to the amount of goods in EUR to reach the perfect distribution
+- If every Exporter have no more supply at a moment, then internal trades won't be possible until
+  - A trader refill the supply by selling to the market or,
+  - The market reset the roles
+- The `Exporter` with the lowest negative needs (maximum surplus) get rid of some of its goods to fill the needs of the `Importer` with the highest positive needs
+- Everytime a trader buy/sell a good from the market, we increase/decrease their need

 ## Market keeps

 Good is standardized and has kind and quantity